ttsukagoshi/Trello_Scripts/README.md

 If you're not sure where to find the API keys and tokens for Trello, see [API Key Security](https://developers.trello.com/docs/api-key-security) at the Trello Developers documentation.
 1. Enable TrelloScript Library by entering its project key `M44otJ56pF074bNKTJJ7ktI0YdntMo1yT` on *Resources* -> *Library* -> *Add a Library*.
 The default identifier `TrelloScript` is used in scripts of **code.gs**.
 1. Refresh the Google Spreadsheet; you'll see that a menu *Trello* is added to your menu
+1. You'll be asked for [authentications, as mentioned above,](https://github.com/ttsukagoshi/Trello_Scripts#scope-of-authentications-oauth-required-for-this-script) when executing the script for the first time.

 ## Functions
 - `trelloBoards` (Menu Name: *Get My Board*): Returns the list of the names and IDs of all Trello boards available to your account as a pop-up alert.
 Useful for getting board IDs for other functions.